nestybox/sysbox/docs/design.md

 - No-Reuse: do not launch sys container.

-This policy can be configured via sysvisor-mgr's `subid-policy` command line option.
+This policy can be configured via sysbox-mgr's `subid-policy` command line option.

 # uid(gid) shifting

-sysvisor-runc uses the [shiftfs Linux kernel module](https://github.com/nestybox/sysvisor/blob/master/shiftfs/README.md) to support Docker containers when the Docker daemon is configured without userns-remap (as it is by default).
+sysbox-runc uses the [shiftfs Linux kernel module](https://github.com/nestybox/sysvisor/blob/master/shiftfs/README.md) to support Docker containers when the Docker daemon is configured without userns-remap (as it is by default).

 In this case the system container rootfs files are owned by true root and are normally located under `/var/lib/docker/...`.

-When a user launches the system container with Docker, sysvisor-runc detects that the container does not have a uid(gid) mapping and generates one.
+When a user launches the system container with Docker, sysbox-runc detects that the container does not have a uid(gid) mapping and generates one.
 It then creates the container and mounts shiftfs on the system container's rootfs.
 This allows the system container's root